This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 Taygetos stole my heart the first time I saw him towering above the city of Kalamata and to this day remains one of my favorite mountains in Greece.
-At 2.404 meters it is the tallest mountain in Peloponnese and one of the few mountains in Greece with amazing sea views.
+At 2.404 meters it is the tallest mountain in the Peloponnese and one of the few mountains in Greece with amazing sea views.

 There are no ski resorts on Mount Taygetos nor are there many roads climbing the slopes of the mountain at its central parts.
 This means that it remains relatively unspoiled and wild despite its close proximity to the two largest cities in Southern Peloponnese, Sparta, and Kalamata.

 But Taygetos is not just a mountain with pristine nature and amazing views, it is a place of myths and legends, too.
-From nymphs that gave the mountain its name to the mysterious pyramid at the top and the Spartan warriors using their deep chasms to get rid of their imperfect offsprings, it is one of the most mystical mountains as well.
+From nymphs that gave the mountain its name to the mysterious pyramid at the top and the Spartan warriors using their deep chasms to get rid of their imperfect offspring, it is one of the most mystical mountains as well.